Brian Murphy (footballer, born 1983)

-Brian Edward Murphy (born 7 May 1983) is a retired Irish professional footballer who played as a goalkeeper.
+Brian Edward Murphy (born 7 May 1983) is an Irish former professional footballer who played as a goalkeeper.
+He is currently the goalkeeping coach at his former club Waterford.

 Murphy began his career at English side Manchester City.
 He spent spells out on loan at Oldham Athletic and Peterborough United but did not make a senior appearance at Manchester City before leaving to join Swansea City in 2003.
-He spent three seasons at Swansea before returning to his native Ireland to join Bohemian where he spent another three years.
+He spent three seasons at Swansea before returning to his native Ireland to join Bohemians where he spent another three years.
 In November 2009 he returned to England to join Ipswich Town, where he spent two seasons before joining Queens Park Rangers in 2011.
-Murphy spent four seasons at Queens Park Rangers before leaving to join Portsmouth in 2015, where he spent one season, before joining Cardiff City in 2016, spending a further four seasons with Cardiff before once again returning to Ireland in 2020 to join Waterford.
+Murphy spent four seasons at Queens Park Rangers before leaving to join Portsmouth in 2015, where he spent one season, before joining Cardiff City in 2016.
+He spent a further four seasons with Cardiff before once again returning to Ireland in 2020 to join Waterford, where he spent the remainder of his career, finally retiring in 2022.

 Club career

 Murphy played football and hurling with one of his primary schools, Dunhill Ns Killea BNS in Dunmore East.
 As a teenager, Murphy did not harbour ambitions to be a professional football player.
 He was involved in many sports as a child including gaelic football, hurling and rugby union.
 It was rugby that Murphy wished to pursue as a career, playing as an outside half for his school and club.
 He was also the kicker for his teams, and once confessed to being able to "boom a ball a long way from about 14 years old".
 This is now something that he has developed a reputation for as a professional goalkeeper.
 At 15 years of age, Murphy had rugby trials with Ireland but ultimately decided not to pursue when Manchester City offered him a place in their youth set-up.